Integralist/Style-Guides/JavaScript Style Guide.md

 var user_location = 'England';

 function get_user_location(){
     // code
 }
 ```

 ###Returning a value

-Try to `return` a function as early as possible, as it makes it clearer when a function fails/succeeds.
+Try to `return` a value from a function as early as possible, as it makes it clearer when a function fails/succeeds.

 ###Asynchronous code